Gundam Reconguista in G: Staff

 Gundam Reconguista in G is Yoshiyuki Tomino's first major original animated work since The Wings of Rean in 2004, though he had directed a CGI short for Gundam's 30th anniversary in 2009 called Ring of Gundam.
 The character designs of the series are by Kenichi Yoshida, who had his first character designs credit in Tomino's Overman King Gainer.
 The mechanical designs are by Akira Yasuda, who previously worked with Tomino as a character designer in Turn A Gundam and mecha designer in Overman King Gainer, Kimitoshi Yamane, who also worked with Tomino in Overman King Gainer, and Ippei Gyōbu, an advertising illustrator who was working on his first mechanical designs.
 Yuugo Kanno is the composer of the music.

 Short film

 A short film with 3D CGI mecha scenes was released on May 21, 2015, featuring a battle between G-Self and G-Arcane, and the RX-0 Unicorn Gundam 03 Phenex from Mobile Suit Gundam Unicorn.
 The film was released at Gundam Front Tokyo's Wall-G Theater in Odaiba, Tokyo, Japan.

 Compilation films

 The series received five compilation films.
 The first film, Go!
 Core Fighter, premiered on November 29, 2019.
 The second film, Bellri's Fierce Charge, premiered on February 21, 2020.
 Further films were delayed due to the 2020 coronavirus pandemic.
-The third film, The Legacy of Space, premiered on July 22, 2021.
-The fourth film, Shouting Love Into a Fierce Fight, premiered on July 22, 2022, and the fifth film, Crossing the Line Between Life and Death, premiered on August 5, 2022.
+The third film, Legacy from Space, premiered on July 22, 2021.
+The fourth film, Love That Cries Out in Battle, premiered on July 22, 2022, and the fifth film, Beyond the Peril of Death, premiered on August 5, 2022.